-f) Provision of safe walking routes
+i) Provision of safe walking routes

-10.12 The Parish Council will work with Hampshire County Council and other relevant organisations to improve pedestrian routes through the village, particularly to key locations such as the school will be explored and projects drawn up.
+10.20 The Parish Council will work with Hampshire County Council and other relevant organisations to improve pedestrian routes through the Parish, particularly to key locations such as the school will be explored and projects drawn up.
 Funding will be sought as and when possible to implement such improvements.
+(This incorporates the essence of previous Objective CIO4 and CIO6).

-g) Pillhill Brook and Mullens pond
+j) Pillhill Brook and Mullens pond

-10.13 The Parish Council will work with other relevant organisations and the community to collate evidence and seek the designation of the Pillhill Brook as a Site of Interest for Nature Conservation (SINC).
+10.21 The Parish Council will work with other relevant organisations and the community to collate evidence and seek the designation of the Pillhill Brook as a Site of Interest for Nature Conservation (SINC).

-10.14 To be designated, the site must be put forward to the Hampshire Biodiversity Information Centre (HBIC) and the SINC advisory panel.
+10.22 To be designated, the site must be put forward to the Hampshire Biodiversity Information Centre (HBIC) and the SINC advisory panel.
 It will then be surveyed and assessed by the panel for consideration for designation.
 SINC sites are considered annually and the Parish Council will work with HBIC to put forward Pillhill Brook for consideration.

-h) Thruxton Roman Villa, Land between Coach Park and Dauntsey Lane i) Foul water drainage
+k) Thruxton Roman Villa, Land between Coach Park and Dauntsey Lane

-10.15 The Parish Council will work with Hampshire County Council and with other relevant organisations and the community to enhance the public understanding and appreciation of the important archaeology of Thruxton Roman Villa.
+10.23 The Parish Council will work with Hampshire County Council and with other relevant organisations and the community to enhance the public understanding and appreciation of the important archaeology of Thruxton Roman Villa.

-10.16 The understanding of the historical importance and enjoyment of this site could be enhanced, subject to agreement with the landowner, by interpretation material and marking in an appropriate manner, through landscaping, the outline of some of the features of the villa complex.
+10.24 The understanding of the historical importance and enjoyment of this site could be enhanced, subject to agreement with the landowner, by interpretation material and marking in an appropriate manner, through landscaping, the outline of some of the features of the villa complex.